samuel-me/Mobile-Network-QoS-Analysis-in-Ajah-Lagos/README.md

 ## 🔍 Overview

-This project analyzes drive test data collected from MTN Nigeria's 3G network.
+This project analyzes drive test data collected from MTN, Glo, AIrtel and 9Mobile, Nigeria's 3G network.
 Drive testing is a standard telecommunications practice where signal measurements are recorded while moving through a coverage area.
 The goal is to assess the **Quality of Service (QoS)** by evaluating three core RF metrics:

 - **Ec/Io** — Signal quality (carrier-to-interference ratio)
 - **Rx Power** — Received signal strength